 Winner of the Pacific Northwest Booksellers Association Book Award

-From the two-time winner of the Pacific Northwest Booksellers Association Award: a deeply moving and evocative novel of fathers and sons.
-Danny Kachiah is a Native American fighting not to become a casualty.
-His father, Red Shirt, is dead; his wife, Loxie, has left him, and his career as a rodeo cowboy is flagging.
+Winterkill is a moving and evocative novel of fathers and sons.
+Danny Kachiah is a contemporary Native American fighting to survive—personally, economically, socially, and so on.
+His father, Red Shirt, is dead; his wife, Loxie, has left him; and his career as a rodeo cowboy is flagging.
 But when Loxie dies in a car wreck, leaving him with his son, Jack, whom he hardly knows, Danny uses the magnificent stories of Red Shirt to guide him toward true fatherhood.
-Together, Danny and Jack begin to make a life from the dreams of yesterday and the ruins of today's northwestern reservations.
+Together, Danny and Jack build a new life amid the dreams of yesterday and the ruins of today's Northwestern reservations.